MainShayne233/infrastruct/README.md

 When you call define struct, what you are receiving back is a function that will take whatever object you give it and wrap it in a [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
-The `Proxy` basically intecepts any `get`-like call made on the object, checks to see if the property that is trying to be accessed is valid property previousily defined when `defineStruct` was called, and if it is, it simply returns the value, otherwise it will throw an error.
+The `Proxy` basically intecepts any call made on the object that deals with property access, checks to see if the property that is trying to be accessed is valid property previousily defined when `defineStruct` was called, and if it is, it simply returns the value, otherwise it will throw an error.